1 yen coin: Modern yen (1948–)

 Japanese coinage was reformed in 1948 with the issue of a brass one-yen coin.
 451,170,000 coins were minted until production stopped in 1950.
 The obverse of these brass coins features a numeral "1" with "State of Japan" above, and the date below, while the reverse reads "One Yen" with a floral pattern below it.
-The current aluminium coin was first introduced in 1955 with a floral design.
+The current aluminum coin was first introduced in 1955 with a floral design.
 The obverse has a young tree, intended to symbolize the healthy growth of Japan.
 The reverse side of the coin has a figure "1" in a circle that represents one yen; below the digit is the year of issue which is written in kanji.
-The one yen coin remains the oldest modern denomination coin with an unchanged design; throughout its minting history the coin was fully halted only once in 1968 due to excessive production.
+The one yen coin remains the oldest modern denomination coin with an unchanged design; throughout its minting history during the Showa era the coin was fully halted only once in 1968 due to excessive production.
 In 1989 a national consumption tax (set at 3%) was put into place resulting in many prices that were not multiples of 5 or 10 yen, causing the Japan Mint to produce one yen coins in huge amounts.

 This consumption tax rate was raised in 1997 to 5%, reducing demand for the coin.
 By the turn of the century other factors such as rising metal costs and increasing usage of electronic money began to come into play.
 It was reported in 2003 that it cost 13 yen for the mint to produce a rolled plate for one yen coins.
 The rising price of aluminum had started to generate a commercial loss for the Japan Mint.
 In 2009, unsuccessful measures that included raising money from the private sector were tried in order to lower the cost.
 From 2011 to 2013 the Ministry of Finance stopped issuing new one yen coins for circulation.
 There was a small production run of 500,000 to 700,000 coins in mint sets for coin collectors.
 Production resumed in 2014 when the consumption tax was raised again to 8%, causing sums to be less rounded.
 The cost of producing each one yen coin was reported to be 3 yen as early as 2015.
 In the following year, more cashless transactions caused the ministry to stop issuing new one yen coins for circulation again.
 No coins have been made since 2016 apart from those in collectable mint sets.

 One-yen coins have also seen non monetary usage; since all 1-yen coins weigh just one gram, they are sometimes used as weights.
 If placed carefully on the surface of still water, 1-yen coins will not break surface tension and thus can also float.